 Nelson sold plush, covered parlor suites and polished wooden coffins.
 During this time, it was common to find funeral parlors within furniture stores.
 Furniture stores not only provided furniture, but were the most logical place to provide caskets.
 Naturally, Nelson chose to open his business as both a furniture store and funeral parlor.

 From the records of the Miami City Cemetery, it is documented that Edwin Nelson made the first interment of H Graham Branscomb on July 20, 1897.
-The Miami City Cemetery was created with land sold to the city by Julia Tuttle in June of 1897.
+The Miami City Cemetery was created with land sold to the city by the Brickells in June of 1897.
 Prior to the opening of the cemetery, interments were made in churchyards and the old Larkin Cemetery in South Miami.
-The founders believed that there needed to be a cemetery closer to downtown Miami, which prompted Tuttle to grant the land located between NE 18th and 19th Streets and between NE 2nd Avenue and North Miami Avenue (all by today’s street names).
+The founders believed that there needed to be a cemetery closer to downtown Miami, which prompted the city to purchase land located between NE 18th and 19th Streets and between NE 2nd Avenue and North Miami Avenue (all by today’s street names).